 The terrain and remoteness of the Mangapurua and Kaiwhakauka sections, in particular, mean that those attempting the full trail should be fit and experienced off-road cyclists.
-There are also a number of tricky bluffs to navigate on the Mangapurua Track where riders need to dismount and push bikes.
+There are also a number of tricky bluffs to navigate on the Mangapurua Track where riders need to take extra care.

 A number of sections are on public roads where riders should be prepared to meet vehicles.
 Riders may also encounter stock grazing along the roadside or being moved.

 TYPE OF BIKE